CrayLabs/SmartSim/doc/experiment.rst

   5. ``lsf``: for systems using the LSF scheduler
   6. ``auto``: have SmartSim auto-detect the launcher to use

-If a launcher is not specified, it will default to `"local"`.
+If a launcher is not specified, the `launcher` will default to `"local"`.

 .. compound::
-  By default, SmartSim will attempt to choose the correct launcher for the system, however the user can also choose a specific launcher by passing in a value for launcher optional argument.
+  By default, SmartSim will attempt to choose the correct launcher for the system, however the user can also choose a specific launcher by passing in a value to the `launcher` argument.
   For example, to set up a local launcher, the workflow should be initialized as follows:

   .. code-block:: python